NORTH WOOLWICH LINE

 Move your cursor over the image to see the same view in July 2011.

-Looking toward North Woolwich station from the same footbridge in 2005.
+Looking toward North Woolwich station from the aforementioned footbridge in 2005.
 The platform area of the station can just be made out.
-A new housing block and warehouse on the left and the BT satellite station on the right are both built on part of the once expansive platform and goods area.
-The industrial estate between the two was demolished in 2009 and further housing built there.
+A new housing block and warehouse on the left and the odd-shaped building on the right are both built on part of the once expansive platform and goods area.

 Move your cursor over the image to see the same view in 2011.